dpi-tta-projects/kata-kth-largest-element-in-an-array/README.md

 ## Challenge

 What is the time complexity of your solution?
-Can you optimize for O(n) time complexity?
+Can you optimize for O(n log k) time complexity?